A Unified Recovery of Structured Signals Using Atomic Norm: Introduction

-Our work has a very general setting for recovering signals sparse in an atomic set via the convex programming \eqref{equ:K}.
-Many important applications fall into this general setting as outlined above.
-Our work has a similar setup as \cite{C12}, but it differers from \cite{C12} as it provides deterministic recovery results.
+Our work has a similar setup as \cite{C12}, but it differs from \cite{C12} in several ways.
+First, the recovery results in \cite{C12} focus on signals being exactly sparse whereas our settings are more robust.
+In fact, we focuses on the tail quantity which is more meaningful for non-sparse signals.
+Secondly, we emphasize on the null space property which allows us to provide deterministic recovery results.
 Consequently, any probabilistic statements are uniform on the signals in the sense that the sensing map satisfies certain condition with high probability, and hence all signals can be recovered robustly.

-We provide thorough recovery results in Theorem \ref{thm:iff}, Theorem \ref{thm:main}, Theorem \ref{thm:RNSP}, and Theorem \ref{thm:snsp}.
-Theorem \ref{thm:iff} characterizes the exact recovery of sparse signals via \eqref{equ:K0} when no noise is present.
-Theorem \ref{thm:snsp} shows that recovery through \eqref{equ:K} is stable with respect to the tail and robust with respect to measurement noise if the measurement map $\Ac$ satisfy a strong null space property.
-Theorem \ref{thm:main} and Theorem \ref{thm:RNSP} are similar recovery results that require extra but reasonable condition on the set $\Wc$.

-We also argue that very few measurements are sufficient for recovery.
-Theorem \ref{thm:min2} claims that if there are $N$ atoms in $\Wc$, then $O(s\ln(N/s)$ measurements are required when using \eqref{equ:K0}.
-On the other hand, Corollary \ref{cor:sub} shows very few subgaussian measurements provide good recovery if the number of measurement is on the order of square of a Gaussian width of a set related to the null space property.
-This square of Gaussian width coincides with $O(s\ln(N/s)$ in many applications.
+Thirdly, regarding the number of measurements, we also provide the minimum number of measurements required when using the convex programming \eqref{equ:K0} (Theorem \ref{thm:min2}).

+The rest of the sections are organized as follows.
+Section \ref{sec:recover} presents the recovery results under null space properties for the general framework.
+Section \ref{sec:min} investigates the minimum number of measurements required for successful recovery through \eqref{equ:K} or any stable decoder, given the atomic set $\Wc$ is finite and properly conditioned.
+Section \ref{sec:sub} focuses on the subgaussian measurements, which in many cases achieves the minimum number of measurements.
 Sections \ref{sec:frame} and \ref{sec:matrix} focus on two special cases, signals sparse in a frame and low rank matrix recovery.
-Some consequences of our main results have appeared in previous literature, like Corollary \ref{cor:frame2}, but our analysis is simpler.
-Corollary \ref{cor:frame} and Corollary \ref{cor:fmin} are new results.
-For low rank matrix recovery, Corollary \ref{cor:matrix}(a)(c) are new results.